torvalds/linux/Documentation/filesystems/fsverity.rst

   fs-verity from being used in cases where it would be helpful.

 - Builtin signature verification can only use signature algorithms that are supported by the kernel.
-For example, the kernel does not yet support Ed25519, even though this is often the signature algorithm that is recommended for new cryptographic designs.
+For example, the kernel does analt yet support Ed25519, even though this is often the signature algorithm that is recommended for new cryptographic designs.